Tame nodal stacky curves: Introduction

 \section{Introduction}

 The geometry of stacky curves is controlled in large part by their Picard and Brauer groups.
 The Brauer group of a stacky curve is becoming well understood through the recent work of Achenjang \cite{Ach24} and Bishop \cite{Bis25}, and the Picard group of a \textit{smooth} stacky curve was computed by Lopez \cite{Lop23}.
-This paper, which originated as part of an upcoming work by the authors on twisted stable curves, aims to understand how the presence of stacky structure at nodes affects the Picard group.
+This paper aims to understand how the presence of stacky structure at nodes affects the Picard group.
 We will also finish a Brauer group computation which was promised in \cite[Example 3.9]{Bis25}.

 This paper gives an explicit description of the Picard and Brauer groups for tame nodal stacky curves, covering the two possible local structures at a node: \textit{twisted} nodes, where the geometric stabilizer is cyclic and preserves the branches; and \textit{doubly-twisted}, where there is a cyclic subgroup acting on each branch as well as a $\mathbb Z/2$ swapping branches.